mikaebora/TriSakay/README.md

 TriSakay is a ride-booking service aimed at providing a convenient and accessible transportation solution.
 The project aligns with Sustainable Development Goal 11 - Sustainable Cities and Communities, contributing to the development of sustainable urban areas.

+## TriSakay and SDG 11

+Sustainable Development Goal 11 focuses on making cities inclusive, safe, resilient, and sustainable.
+TriSakay plays a crucial role in achieving this goal by:

+- **Reducing Carbon Footprint:** Tricycles are eco-friendly modes of transportation, contributing to a cleaner and greener environment.

+- **Enhancing Accessibility:** TriSakay ensures that transportation is readily accessible to all members of the community, promoting inclusivity in urban areas.

+- **Efficient Urban Mobility:** By streamlining tricycle rides, TriSakay contributes to efficient urban mobility, reducing traffic congestion and promoting sustainable transportation alternatives.

 ## Technology Stack

 TriSakay leverages the following technologies for its development: